 Printable Heart Names

 While the other two heart name crafts were focused on letter formation, this one is focused on name formation.
 Since the letters are already printed, the kids use them to explore putting the letters in the correct order to make their names.
-A bit like a Valentine’s Day version of an early childhood name kit.
+A bit like a Valentine’s Day version of our name kits.

 Print out the heart letters needed for the child’s name (remember to grab the printable at the bottom of the post).
 If the hearts are too large for you, just reduce the size before printing.
 I’d suggest laminating the letters if you want the children to use them over and over again.

 Grab an envelope and write the kid’s name on the front.
 Then add the heart letters to the envelope.
 Call the child over and explore putting the letters together to form the kiddo’s name.
 Talk about the letter names and letter sounds along the way.